 Clinical Cardiac Electrophysiology

 The University of Florida Training Program in Clinical Cardiac Electrophysiology has two fellowship positions accredited by the Accreditation Council on Graduate Medical Education (ACGME).
 Applicants must be completing or have completed an ACGME accredited fellowship in cardiovascular disease.
-Effective for the 2017-2018 academic year, the CCEP Fellowship is of two-year duration beginning on July 1st of each academic year.
+The CCEP Fellowship is of two-year duration beginning on July 1st of each academic year.
 Our training program includes all aspects of complex ablation, device therapy, arrhythmia consultation, and electrophysiology research.
-For additional detailed program information, please review the Clinical Cardiovascular Electrophysiology Goals And Objectives.
+For additional detailed program information, please review the Clinical Cardiovascular Electrophysiology Goals And Objectives

 Upon completion of the program, fellows are eligible to take the American Board of Medicine (ABIM) board examination in Clinical Cardiac Electrophysiology.